-Element of the Environment Alternative 1 (No Action) Alternative 2 Alternative 3 Preferred Alternative Significant unavoidable adverse impacts As population increases within the cour increased demand as more people required county where the greatest new population Library District, the County, and municipates the county of th uire greater collections of materials on growth is expected will experien and other resources; however, the lib ce the most increased demand.
+Element of the Environment Alternative 1 (No Action) Alternative 2 Alternative 3 Preferred Alternative Significant unavoidable adverse impacts As population increases within the coun increased demand as more people required county where the greatest new population Library District, the County, and municipal county. uire greater collections of materials a on growth is expected will experien and other resources; however, the lib ce the most increased demand.
 With rary facilities located in areas of the